About Wide Open Spaces

 - CATHSSETA Accreditation: 613/P/060074/2006.

-- Spirit Of The Wild Intuitive Guiding Training Course – Bergplaas Nature Reserve – FGASA Endorsed.
+- Spirit Of the Wild Intuitive Guiding Training Course – Bergplaas Nature Reserve – FGASA Endorsed.